-- 11. (1) A staff member - - (a) may belong to a medical aid fund of his or her choice; - (b) may not be forced to be a member of the medical aid fund of the Council. - (2) A staff member must apply on the form provided by the Council to indicate his or her intention to be a member of the medical aid fund of the Council. - (3) A permanent staff member must contribute thirty per cent (30%) of the total monthly contribution to the medical aid fund and the Council must contribute the remaining seventy per cent (70%) of the total monthly contribution in respect of each permanent staff member. - (4) The Council is not obliged to provide medical aid in respect of a retired former staff member or a staff member that resigned, except where such an obligation was included in a separation agreement between the Council and the former staff member.
+11. (1) A staff member -

+(a) may belong to a medical aid fund of his or her choice; and

+(b) may not be forced to be a member of the medical aid fund of the Council.

+(2) A staff member must apply on the form provided by the Council to indicate his or her intention to be a member of the medical aid fund of the Council.

+(3) A permanent staff member must contribute thirty per cent (30%) of the total monthly contribution to the medical aid fund and the Council must contribute the remaining seventy per cent (70) of the total monthly contribution in respect of each permanent staff member.

+(4) The Council has no obligation with regard to providing a medical aid towards a retired former staff member or a staff member that resigned, except where such an obligation was included in a separation agreement between the Council and the former staff member.